JoshKreitz/JavaFX/Movie Manager/src/movieManager/Readme.md

         │   ├── MoviePane.java - UI element for displaying a single movie based on it's metadata │   ├── ShelfController.java
         │   └── Shelf.fxml

+Metadata flow:
+- Metadata manager:
+	1 try to serialize from filesystem
+	2 read filesystem, detect differences
+	3 create default entries for new files
+	4 send requests to fetch data from the API
+	5 update metadata entries with API data
+	6 (future) download image
+	7 on closing the application, save the data